The History of NHL Offer Sheets

 The 1995-2004 CBA, The Mega Offers

 Later that summer the Flyers were successful with an offer sheet as their 5 year $16.5 million offer to Tampa Bay centre Chris Gratton was not matched by the club.
 Gratton was the 3rd overall pick in the 1993 entry draft and with a 30 goal season in Tampa appeared to be growing into the elite power forward many thought he could be.
 The Flyers hoped he could provide a dynamic duo with then star centre Eric Lindros.
 The Compensation in this case was 4 first round picks, which were promptly traded back from Tampa Bay to Philly for Mikael Renberg and Karl Dykhuis.
-Gratton was seen as a disappointment in Philly and after paying his huge signing bonus and having him for 1 year, he was traded back to Tampa for Renberg.
+Gratton was seen as a disappointment in Philly and after paying his huge signing bonus and having him for one year, he was traded back to Tampa for Renberg.
 He would never again score 30 goals.

 Also in 1997 the Maple Leafs attempted to sign the Canucks prize prospect, Matthias Ohlund who was drafted 13th overall in 1994 and was in a contract dispute with the club.
-The Leafs offered the young Swedish blueliner 5 years and $10 million in base salary, plus a $7.5 million dollar signing bonus.
+The Leafs offered the young Swedish blueliner 5 years and $10 million in base salary, plus a $7.5 million signing bonus.
 The Canucks choose to match the deal.

 Our last offer sheet prior to the 2004 lockout, came in February 1998.
 Sergei Fedorov was involved in a contract dispute with the Detroit Red Wings.
 Now Peter Karmanos, the owner of the Hartford Whalers, was involved in a non-NHL related business dispute with Mike Illitch, owner of the Red Wings, at the same time.
 Karmanos seeing the opportunity to take a shot at his rival, put together a frontloaded, 6 year, $38 million offer for the Russian Superstar.
 Illitch and the Red Wings matched, and went on to win the 1998 and 2002 Stanley Cups with Fedorov as a key part of those teams.
 The victory in 2002 would come in a 5 game Cup final victory over the Karmanos owned Carolina Hurricanes.